-From March 26 to April 2 2015, Switzerland, Iran, and the 5 permanent members of the United Nations Security Council (plus Germany) negotiated an accepted framework for Iran's nuclear program.
-Prior to this negotiation, Iran's program had worried many international observers, although some of these nations had their own nuclear programs and in addition, these programs were clandestine and also illegal under international law (Israel).
+From March 26 to April 2, 2015, Switzerland, Iran, and the five permanent members of the United Nations Security Council (plus Germany) negotiated an accepted framework for Iran's nuclear program.
+Before this negotiation, Iran's program had worried many international observers.
+However, some of these nations had their nuclear programs, and also, these programs were clandestine and even illegal under international law (Israel).
 The agreement served to bring Iran further into the international community as there had been fears that Iran was heading the same way as North Korea and may have withdrawn from international treaties or organizations.

 Outline of the Agreement

 The agreement between Iran and the P5+1 contains many terms and conditions for both sides involved.
-The main conditions of the Joint Comprehensive Plan of Action fall into four categories which are enrichment, reprocessing, monitoring, and sanctions.
-The documents surrounding the agreement are understandably long and complex, however, some of these conditions are outlined below.
+The main requirements of the Joint Comprehensive Plan of Action fall into four categories, which are enrichment, reprocessing, monitoring, and sanctions.
+The documents surrounding the agreement are understandably long and complicated.
+However, some of these conditions are:

 - The International Atomic Energy Agency (IAEA) is responsible for monitoring the enrichment, research, and facilities of Iran